Yuri-SVB/Great_Wall/docs/index.md

 cd Great_Wall/src/greatwall/
 python3 gui.py
 ```
-> **_NOTE:_** The previously describe method to run app is not the recommend
+> **_NOTE:_** The previously described method to run app is not the recommend
-one, but as we still in the cycle of development this is the simplest way
+one, but as we still in the development cycle this is the simplest way
 to get things ready :).

 ### Using in Beta